PowerShell/PSScriptAnalyzer/README.md

 }
 ```

-It is also possible to used default rules by adding those to `IncludeRules`.
+It is also possible to use default rules by adding those to `IncludeRules`.
 When including default
-rules is important that the property `IncludeDefaultRules` is set to `$true` otherwise the default
+rules it is important that the property `IncludeDefaultRules` is set to `$true` otherwise the default
 rules will not be triggered.

 ```powershell